-- 486.110. (a) The service upon the defendant of a temporary protective order pursuant to Section 486.080 creates a lien upon such property, or the proceeds thereof, which is described in the order and which is subject to the levy of a writ of attachment pursuant to this title and owned by him at the time of such service.
-The lien is not valid as against a bona fide purchaser or encumbrancer for present value or a transferee in the ordinary course of business. - (b) The lien terminates spon the date of expiration of the order except with respect to property upon which a writ of attachment issued upon application of the plaintiff has been levied during that period.
-The levy of a writ of attachment shall perfect the lien created by the service of the temporary protective order. - (c) Upon the filing [by the defendant] of a proceeding under the National Bankruptcy Act or the making by the defendant of a general assignment for the benefit of creditors, the lien terminates with respect to all property upon which a writ of attachment has not been levied prior to such event.
+486.110. (a) The service upon the defendant of a temporary protective order pursuant to Section 486.080 creates a lien upon the property, or the proceeds thereof, described in the order which is subject to the levy of a writ of attachment pursuant to this title and is owned by the defendant at the time of such service.
+The lien is not valid as against a bona fide purchaser or encumbrancer for present value or a transferee in the ordinary course of business.

+(b) The lien terminates upon the date of expiration of the order except with respect to property upon which a writ of attachment issued upon application of the plaintiff has been levied during that period.
+The levy of a writ of attachment perfects the lien created by the service of the temporary protective order.